Do you want to add instructional text to a form on your WordPress website?

 Once again, you can drag this field to place it where you’d like on your form.

 In our example here, we’re placing the field at the bottom section of the form, between the comment box and submit button.
-This will act as a concluding message to visitors to wrap up the contents of the form.
+This will be a concluding message to visitors to wrap up the form’s contents.

 Then, you’ll use the Label and the Description together to create your instructional text.
 But you can use either of these options to style your form however you like.

-Since the Label of the field is displayed in a bold font, we’re inserting the important text here in our example.
+Since the field’s label is displayed in a bold font, we’re inserting the important text here in our example.
 We’ll use the smaller text of the Description to include a short message.

 Notice how the method we’ve used here creates a similar text style to what we created with the first example, using the Content field.
 However, there are many additional options for font customization thanks to the text editor of the Content field.